RohitRox/hcheck/README.md

   url: http://127.0.0.1:3033/
 ```

-`check` key refers to given name or description of the check.
-Note that some of the keys are sybmols.
-Please look into the corresponding check modules and determine if you need string or symbols for the config for your purpose.
+`check` key refers to name or description than can be given to a check.

 ## Authenticated Hcheck